 If you have adrenal fatigue, recovery is so important since the constant tiredness can be debilitating to your work, family, health and social life.
 You wake up tired in the morning, you feel like you need a nap around 3pm and you feel wired but tired at night rendering yourself unlikely to sleep well during the night.

 Does this scenario sound familiar to you?
 This is all too common for those suffering with adrenal fatigue.

 What is Adrenal Fatigue?

 When you have adrenal fatigue, however, the production of cortisol could be too high or too low at different times of the day.
-For example, if you feel wired at the end of the day and cannot fall asleep, this is because cortisol is too high at night.
+This is why many people with adrenal fatigue may feel extremely tired in the morning and wired at the end of the day and cannot fall asleep.
+This is because cortisol is not functioning normally.
 This causes a vicious cycle in which you wake up feeling tired with decreased levels of energy throughout the day.

 Feeling tired is only one of the symptoms of adrenal fatigue.
 Other symptoms include: